Blond Angel case: Internationalisation

-By turning to Interpol, the Greek authorities decided to internationalize the case.
+By turning to Interpol, the Greek authorities decided to internationalise the case.
 The police director for the Larissa region, Vassilis Halatsis, told the press: "We are getting information from all over Europe which shows that this problem, of children going missing and falling into gypsy hands, is a problem throughout the continent".
-To determine whether the girl has been abducted or trafficked, the international police cooperation organization first compared her genetic profile with those registered in its worldwide database.
+To determine whether the girl had been abducted or trafficked, Interpol first compared her genetic profile with those registered in its worldwide database.
 Failing a match, it asked its 190 member countries to carry out the same check in their national databases.
 Maria was not found on any of the lists of wanted children.

-For its part, the association "The Smile of the Child" launched an appeal for witnesses, which received between 8,000 and 9,000 replies.
+For its part, The Smile of the Child launched an appeal for witnesses, which received between 8,000 and 9,000 replies.
 Eight cases of missing children from several countries, including the United States, Sweden, Poland and France, were extracted and examined in depth.
-These include the case of Lisa Irwin, reported missing in 2011 at the age of 11 months from Kansas, and that of Greek parents, one of them of Scandinavian origin, who lost a daughter at birth in 2009, whose body was never returned to them, and who after obtaining an exhumation found her coffin empty.
+These included the case of Lisa Irwin, who was reported missing in 2011 at the age of 11 months from Kansas, and that of Greek parents, one of them of Scandinavian origin, who lost a daughter at birth in 2009, whose body was never returned to them, and who, after obtaining an exhumation, found her coffin empty.